TelME: Teacher-leading Multimodal Fusion Network for Emotion Recognition in Conversation: Related Work

 \subsection{Knowledge Distillation}

-The initial proposition of KD~\citep{hinton2015distilling} involves transferring knowledge by reducing the KL divergence between the prediction logits of teachers and students.
-Subsequently, KD method has been extended to distillation between intermediate features~\citep{heo2019comprehensive}.
-KD approaches~\citep{gupta2016cross, jin2021msd, tran2022within} are also utilized for transferring knowledge between modalities in multimodal studies. ~\citet{li2023decoupled} mitigate multimodal heterogeneity by constructing dynamic graphs in which each vertex exhibits modality and each edge exhibits dynamic KD.
-However, since this work is not a study of the ERC task and is based on graph distillation, there is an intrinsic difference from our KD strategy.~\citet{ma2023transformer} proposes a transformer-based model utilizing self-distillation for ERC.
-Our proposed method, in contrast, uses response and feature-based distillation at the same time to focus on maximizing the effectiveness of two other modalities by the teacher network based on text modality.
+The initial proposition of KD~\citep{hinton2015distilling} involves transferring knowledge by reducing the KL divergence between the prediction logits of teachers and students, demonstrating its effectiveness through improved performance of the student models.
+Subsequently, KD has been extended to distillation between intermediate features~\citep{heo2019comprehensive}.
+Furthermore, KD approaches~\citep{gupta2016cross, jin2021msd, tran2022within} have also been shown to transfer knowledge between modalities effectively in multimodal studies. ~\citet{li2023decoupled} mitigate multimodal heterogeneity by constructing dynamic graphs in which each vertex exhibits modality and each edge exhibits dynamic KD.
+However, since this work is not a study of ERC and is based on graph distillation, there is an intrinsic difference from our KD strategy.~\citet{ma2023transformer} proposes a transformer-based model utilizing self-distillation for ERC.
+Our proposed method, in contrast, uses response and feature-based distillation simultaneously to maximize the effectiveness of two other modalities by the teacher network based on text modality.